-In 2018, for example, the FTC imposed non-discrimination requirements as part of its settlement with Northrop Grumman and Orbital ATK.17 Northrop Grumman was one of four suppliers of missile systems and Orbital ATK was 'one of only two viable suppliers of [solid rocket motors]', a key input to the production of missile systems.
-The FTC was concerned that that the merged firm 'would have the ability to disadvantage competitors' to its missile business 'by denying or limiting their access to' solid rocket motors.18 To resolve the FTC's concerns, the parties agreed to make solid rocket motors available on a non-discriminatory basis to competing contractors participating in the same missile system prime contracting process.
-The non-discrimination provisions prohibited 'any potential discriminatory conduct affecting price, schedule, quality, data, personnel, investment, technology, innovation, design, or risk.'19
+a key input to the production of missile systems.
+The FTC was concerned that the merged firm 'would have the ability to disadvantage competitors' to its missile business 'by denying or limiting their access to' solid rocket motors.20 To resolve the FTC's concerns, the parties agreed to make solid rocket motors available on a non-discriminatory basis to competing contractors participating in the same missile system prime contracting process.
+The non-discrimination provisions prohibited 'any potential discriminatory conduct affecting price, schedule, quality, data, personnel, investment, technology, innovation, design, or risk'.21

-Generally, the agencies will also require an arbitration provision to allow complainants to resolve disputes without agency involvement.20
+The agencies may also require an arbitration provision to allow complainants to resolve disputes without agency involvement.